SagarDevAchar/TheTXTHider/index.md

 - I do not own any rights to the images or music in this repository.
 All rights are reserved by the respective artists and record labels
 - Most Antivirus Softwares falsely tag the EXE as suspicious piece of software.
 Please whitelist the EXE on your device to use it
+- The provided SHA256 Checksum is for the EXE provided and can be verified if required

 ## Acknowledgements and References